City-Bureau/city-scrapers/docs/_docs/04-team.md

 Pair-sharing: Pair programming is the practice of pairing up coders to work on programming tasks.
 This can be done by pairing up two developers seated at the same computer, sharing a keyboard and monitor but with the increasing popularity of remote coding platforms, it’s now possible to pair-share from anywhere in the world.
 Pair-sharing typically involved role-swapping, where one coder (typically the more advanced of the pair, demonstrates a skill while the other watches then demonstrates the same skill.
 Lessons learned during pair-sharing can then be repeated and expanded upon during independent work sessions.
 We found that pair-sharing worked especially well in the City Scarpers project because of our emphasis on coders with varying skill levels working together toward a common goal.
 This involved assessing the skill level of incoming coders and matching them with less experienced developers on a recurring basis, typically at each in-person meeting.
 Pair-sharing can last for any length of time as coders learn new skills and pass on their skills to others.

-Platforms like X and X can be used to pair-share, while programs like [Donut](https://www.donut.com/?ref=slackdirectory) can be integrated with Slack.
+Programs like [Donut](https://www.donut.com/?ref=slackdirectory) can be integrated with Slack.

 ### Maintaining your community